 If you plan on wearing it for dressier occasions, such as weddings or work events, you can start with a classic white or blue, like our Classic Oxford Cotton Shirt in Jacob.
 This one has a faint stripe to it but it’s not vivid enough to clash with another pattern.
 Pair it with trousers and smart shoes, like brogues, and you’ll have an outfit you can recycle for many events!

 Always pick out the colours in the jacket to form the basis of your shirt colour choice.
 Because the patterns tend to be subtle, you can get away with clashing patterns.
 Even a light blue, like the check in our Tweed Blazer in Skipton, means you can get away with a bright shirt, such as our Classic Oxford Cotton Shirt In Matthew Blue.

-The main thing to consider is if your jacket is on that has a bolder check or if it happens vibrant, tone it down with a plain shirt.
-Similarly, if you have a plainer patterned jacket or a darker tweed, you can get away with a bolder shirt with either colour or pattern.
+The main thing to consider is if your jacket is on that has a bolder check or if it happens vibrant, tone it down with a plain work shirt.
+Similarly, if you have a plainer patterned jacket or a darker tweed, you can get away with a bolder shirt such as a lumberjack shirt with either colour or pattern.

 Smart-casual styling ideas

 If you’ll be wearing your tweed for low-key events such as birthdays and days out, you have even more choice, especially during the colder months.
 We’re a big fan of popping a fleece or a jumper underneath, like our Huggate Fleece Jacket in Bark.
 What’s more, you can get away with a more casual shirt or even a polo shirt while keeping the warmth in.

 Once you’ve got the top half covered, you need to think about which trousers to go for.
 Jeans and chinos can help to dress down the look or you could still opt for smart trousers.